 The potato filling is quite literally bursting at the seams with flavor and the hint of thyme balances all of those savory flavors so nicely.

 The all-important potato skins remain crispy during the second bake and even the potato skin haters in your family may actually eat them!
 I know mine did!

 What to Serve Twice Baked Potatoes with

-Obviously, these potatoes would be excellent alongside some grilled steak.
+Obviously, these potatoes would be excellent alongside some grilled steak or a classic roast chicken.
 But they would also be outstanding with Ina’s turkey meatloaf, this chicken with country gravy, this butterflied and grilled chicken, or even bacon and onion jam burgers!